 Contribute Other Articles and News to Professional Safety

-Professional Safety welcomes the submission articles that don’t meet the criteria for peer-reviewed manuscripts — including event announcements, new product information and general news stories of interest to occupational safety and health professionals.
-Send your submissions to PSJ editorial staff.
+Professional Safety welcomes the submission content in addition to peer-reviewed manuscripts — including event announcements, new product information and general news stories of interest to occupational safety and health professionals.
+Send your submissions to PSJ editorial staff for consideration.

 - Best Practices Articles: Practical information, ideas and suggestions that readers can immediately apply in their workplaces and readily share with coworkers.
 (Suggested length: 1,200 to 1,800 words)